Optical Network Digital Twin -- Practical Use Cases and Architecture: Introduction

 Recent trends in optical transmission technologies further highlight this shift.
-The advent of digital coherent technology has driven substantial miniaturization and cost reduction of transceivers (TRxs), broadening their use beyond incumbent carriers to a wide range of network operators.
-Moreover, the introduction of digital technologies and the participation of multiple vendors have accelerated the standardization of TRx specifications and interfaces, thereby facilitating deployment in multi-vendor environments.
+The introduction of digital technologies and the participation of multiple players in the industry have accelerated the standardization of transceiver (TRx) specifications and interfaces, thereby facilitating deployment in multi-vendor environments.
 From a design-technology perspective, advances in additive white Gaussian-noise (AWGN) modeling have enabled near-real-time physical simulation of light signals, raising expectations for software-driven network design~\cite{curri2022gnpy}.
 In the domain of propagation design, wireless communications—which historically adopted digital signal processing earlier than optical transport—has a well-established practice of simplifying E2E links between antennas and user devices and of applying digital-twin (DT) techniques to predict system-level traffic capacity and quality.
-For example, in~\cite{wireless_awgn} the channel is modeled by extending an AWGN framework to incorporate fading, path loss, and interference, and uses these models to estimate communication capacity; field trials and urban-scale emulation in 5G/O-RAN environments have reported positive outcomes~\cite{owdt}, and industrial deployment have demonstrated measurable performance gains~\cite{ericsson_cht}.
+The channel is modeled by extending an AWGN framework to incorporate fading, path loss, and interference, and uses these models to estimate communication capacity; field trials and urban-scale emulation in 5G/O-RAN environments have reported positive outcomes~\cite{owdt}, and industrial deployment have demonstrated measurable performance gains~\cite{ericsson_cht}.